 Like many states, Rhode Island has a 500-hour minimum requirement for massage therapy training.
 So when choosing a program, keep this in mind.
 Once you complete the written state exam, you can apply for licensure, which will cost $65 initially.
 From there, you will need to renew your massage license every year, by paying a $37.50 fee with your application.
-There are no continuing education units required for therapists to complete between renewal periods.
 For more information about licensure, you can visit the website for the Rhode Island Department of Health.

-The U.S. Bureau of Labor Statistics reports massage therapists in Rhode Island earned an estimated annual median salary of $49,000 in 2010.
-They estimate the field will grow by 20% between now and 2020, far faster than most other careers.
+The U.S. Bureau of Labor Statistics reports massage therapists in Rhode Island earned an estimated annual average salary of $29,150 in 2020.
+CareerOneStop estimates the field will grow by 12% between now and 2026.
 Salary averages before tips vary from city to city.
-For instance, therapists in Providence, RI are estimated to earn $52,000 per year before tips, and those in Warwick earn an average salary of $53,000 before tips.

 Licensed massage practitioners often work as part of a rehabilitation team with other healthcare professionals.
 Massage therapy is growing as the spa industry booms and health care settings become more accepting of massage as a complementary therapy.